Law in the natural resource squeeze: 'land grabbing', investment treaties and human rights

 The proliferation of such treaties – including the investment chapter of the proposed Transatlantic Trade and Investment Partnership – has made this one of the most dynamic, and contested, areas of international law.

 The latest issue of the yearbook includes an article by IIED's Lorenzo Cotula.
-In 'Land grabbing' and international investment law: towards a global reconfiguration of property?, Dr Cotula explores whether investment treaties protect 'land grab' deals, and what this means for the land rights of rural people.
+In 'Land grabbing' and international investment law: towards a global reconfiguration of property?, Dr Cotula, principal researcher in law and sustainable development in IIED's Natural Resources research group, explores whether investment treaties protect 'land grab' deals, and what this means for the land rights of rural people.
 In this Q&A we discuss the chapter's highlights with the author.

 What is the main argument of the article?